4. Automate, Plugins & Themes Updates

 The Automate Settings tab opens all the available tools for managing scheduling, Safe Updates, backups, and alerts.

-Schedule Checks defaults to check for updates every 3 hours.
-If you do not want to run checks every three hours, clicking on the schedule opens a popup for customizing the time and days Automate runs update checks.
+Schedule Checks defaults to check for updates every 6 hours.
+If you do not want to run checks at that frequency, clicking on the schedule opens a popup for customizing the time and days Automate runs update checks.
 As an example, you may not want to run backups over the weekend.
 Setting weekdays and a time, limits your update checks to only weekdays.

 Click cancel to close the module without changing your Automate schedule or Save to save your schedule.